Battle of Pusan Perimeter logistics: Movement to the front lines

 In July, 350 mixed trains moved from Pusan toward the front.
 These included 2,313 freight cars loaded with 69,390 ST of supplies.
-Also leaving Pusan for the front were 71 personnel trains carrying military units and replacements.
+Also leaving Busan for the front were 71 personnel trains carrying military units and replacements.
 Among the trains returning to Pusan from the forward area were 38 hospital trains carrying 2,581 patients, and 158 freight cars loaded largely with personal belongings taken by unit commanders from their men in trying to strip them down to only combat needs.
 Since the Korean railroads had been built by Japan, repair and replacement items could be borrowed from the Japanese National Railways and airlifted to Korea within a very short time after the need for them became known.
 One of the largest and most important of rail purchases in Japan for use in Korea was 25 standard-gauge locomotives.
 By August 1 the ROK National Police was responsible for protecting all rail bridges and tunnels.
 Armed guards, their number varying with the importance of the structures, were stationed at each of them.

 Occasionally, guerrillas would attack trains in rear areas of the Pusan Perimeter, usually in the Yongch'on–Kyongju area in the east or along the lower Naktong in the Samnangjin area.
 These attacks generally resulted in small numbers of UN casualties and minor damage to rail equipment.
 The most successful guerrilla attack behind the lines of the Pusan Perimeter occurred on August 11 against a VHF radio relay station on Hill 915, 8 mi south of Taegu.
 A guerrilla force, estimated at 100 men attacked at 05:15, drove off the ROK police and set fire to the buildings.
 American casualties were two killed, two wounded, and three missing.
 When a ROK police force reoccupied the area later in the day the guerrillas had pulled back.

 In August the UN also began using Korean civilians with A-frames as cargo carriers to move supplies up through the mountains to the front lines.
 This method of transport proved both cheaper and more efficient than using pack animals.
 American units obtained the civilian carriers through arrangements with the ROK Army.
 Soon the American divisions were using Korean labor for nearly all unskilled work, at an average of about 500 laborers and carriers to a division.